jejacks0n/teaspoon/README.md

 npm install -g phantomjs
 ```

-The Phantomjs binary is the default if it's available in your path, otherwise you can use the gem as a fallback.
+The PhantomJS binary will be used by default if it's available in your path, otherwise you can use the gem as a fallback.

 ```ruby
 group :development, :test do